Abdulraqib20/Sentiment-Analysis-with-Student-Feedback/README.md

 # Sentiment Analysis on Student Feedback

 ## Description
 This project focuses on sentiment analysis of student feedback in engineering education.
+It is particularly directed at my engineering class in the university.
 It aims to gain insights from feedback data, improve education quality, and enhance the student experience.
-The project employs natural language processing techniques, topic modeling, and machine learning algorithms to analyze sentiments expressed by students.
+The project employs natural language processing techniques, topic modeling, and machine learning algorithms to analyze sentiments expressed by the students.
 It provides actionable recommendations based on sentiment analysis results.

 ## Key Features
 - Introduction: Overview of the project.